CoolConfucius/linkarchives/readme.md

 Despite this flaw, I used Delicious because no other app has accomplished this.
 Until Delicious shut down and its users lost all the bookmarks they saved.
 It's as if a library has been burnt down.

 Enter Link Archives.
 Like Delicious, users may create an account and add links.
 Different from Delicious, Link Archives have Link Collections.
+In addition to their tags, a link can belong to a Collection.
+Users may give their Collections: videos, images, or articles.
+Because of Collections, finding links is easier in Link Archives than in Delicious.

+In addition, users may view public Collections made by other users and add links to the Collections that are open to public.
+They may even add other user Collections to their favorites.

+Thank you!